Our Team

 About Jillian

-Melissa's Modalities and Populations
+Jillian's Modalities and Populations

 I received my MSW in Social Work from the University of Pennsylvania, my MA in Literature and Gender Studies from Villanova University, and my BA in English from the Pennsylvania State University.